-If you’re bringing a boat to B.C. from out-of-province, contact the Invasive Mussel Provincial Program at COS.Aquatic.Invasive.Species@gov.bc.ca to determine if your boat is HIGH-RISK and should be decontaminated for possible zebra or quagga mussel presence before accessing BC’s lakes and rivers.
+If you’re bringing a boat to British Columbia from out-of-province, contact the Invasive Mussel Provincial Program at COS.Aquatic.Invasive.Species@gov.bc.ca to determine if your boat is high risk, and should be decontaminated for possible zebra or quagga mussel presence, before accessing BC’s lakes and rivers.
 It’s free!

 And when you see a watercraft inspection station and your boat is aboard, pull over as you are required by law.
 Tickets are being issued to motorists for failing to stop at a watercraft inspection station.
-And by the way, failure to clean mussels off boats or equipment could result in a fine of up to $100,000.
+Failure to clean mussels off boats or equipment could result in a fine of up to $100,000.

-Join the defense and keep these dastardly invasive mussels out of our province!
+Join the defence and keep these dastardly invasive mussels out of our province!

-We have also updated our new maintenance contracts to include a requirement for maintenance contractors to inspect freshwater bridges and culverts for invasive mussels (while conducting other inspections) and report any signs of mussels if found.
-More eyes out there working to keep BC Mussel free!
+By the way, we (the BC Ministry of Transportation and Infrastructure) updated our highway maintenance contracts to require maintenance contractors to inspect freshwater bridges and culverts for invasive mussels (while conducting other inspections) and report any signs of mussels.
+More eyes out there working to keep BC mussel free!

 Quagga mussels and zebra mussels were introduced from Europe into Canada and the U.S., in the 1980s.
 Since then, they’ve spread in Ontario and Quebec and are now found in 24 American states, including California.
 In October 2013, zebra mussels were discovered in Lake Winnipeg, Manitoba.